nickyiliwang0000/h/css/navigations.md

 Did this on your own? <a href="https://hychalknotes.s3.amazonaws.com/dropdown-navANSWER.html" download>Check your answer here!</a>

-## Using Lists and Positioning together
+## Using lists and positioning together

-Another great use of Lists and Positioning are to make galleries with text that appears on hover.
+Another great use of lists and positioning are to make galleries with text that appears on hover.

 Open up <a href="https://hychalknotes.s3.amazonaws.com/gallery-grid.html" download>gallery-grid.html</a> and use your creativity to code a gallery.
 You can tackle this in partners if you wish.